Baden main line: Basel–Konstanz

 The availability of the line was not assured in case of war.
 Therefore, the military sought the creation of bypasses around the two sections running through Switzerland so that there would be to a secure east–west supply route through southern Baden during wartime.
 So three strategic railways were built up to 1890 between Weil am Rhein and Lörrach (Weil am Rhein–Lörrach railway), Schopfheim and Bad Säckingen (the Wehra Valley Railway) and between Lauchringen and Hintschingen (the Wutach Valley Railway).
 This line ran from Ulm via the Ulm–Sigmaringen railway, the Tuttlingen–Inzigkofen railway, the Wutach Valley Railway, the High Rhine Railway to Alsace without touching Swiss territory.
 The strategic railways were virtually useless for civilian traffic.
 Therefore, passenger traffic on the Wehra Valley Railway and the Wutach Valley Railway were already closed in 1971.
 Only the short link between Lörrach and Weil is still operated; it has recently become part of the Basel Regional S-Bahn.

 The line is now served by regional services.
 Hourly Interregio-Express services are operated with tilting technology using class 611 multiple units between Basel and Singen, complemented by Regionalbahn services on some sections.
-An S-Bahn-like service has been operated with electric multiple units between Constance and Engen via Singen under the name of Seehas (named after a mythical lake hare) since 1994.
+An S-Bahn-like service has been operated with electric multiple units between Konstanz and Engen via Singen under the name of Seehas (named after a mythical lake hare) since 1994.
 The operator of the service was the Swiss company Mittelthurgau-Bahn until it became bankrupt in 2003, when its activities were taken over by THURBO.
 It is planned that the service between Basel and Waldshut will become part of the Basel S-Bahn system.
 Between Singen and Schaffhausen services are operate by long-distance Intercity trains on the Zurich–Stuttgart route every two hours.